ugbodagadave/Esther/okx_dex_api_integration.md

 The `OKXClient` includes robust error handling to manage potential issues with the API:

-- **Retry Mechanism**: Failed requests are automatically retried with exponential backoff
+- Retry Mechanism: Failed requests are retried (Phase 3 will switch to exponential backoff with jitter)
+- Circuit Breaker (Phase 3): Calls short‑circuit during outages and recover after a cool‑down
-- **HTTP Status Code Handling**: Specific handling for 401 (Unauthorized), 429 (Rate Limited), and 500+ (Server Errors)
+- HTTP Status Code Handling: Specific handling for common statuses
-- **Request Validation**: Ensures all required parameters are present and properly formatted
+- Request Validation: Ensures all required parameters are present and properly formatted
-- **Chain ID Formatting**: Automatically converts chain IDs to strings to prevent API formatting errors
+- Chain ID Formatting: Automatically converts chain IDs to strings to prevent API formatting errors

 ### E. Portfolio Integration